Crash Twinsanity: Plot

-Three years after his previous defeat by Crash in Crash Bandicoot: The Wrath of Cortex, Doctor Neo Cortex returns to the Wumpa Islands to exact revenge on Crash.
+Three years after his previous defeat by Crash, Doctor Neo Cortex returns to the Wumpa Islands to exact revenge on Crash.
 Cortex incapacitates Crash's sister, Coco, and impersonates her to lure Crash into a trap.
 After Crash's victory against Cortex and his Mecha-Bandicoot, Cortex and Crash are both sent plummeting down a hole and land in a cave.
 Enraged by his defeat, Cortex attacks Crash, and the pair engage in a prolonged fight across the cave.
 Upon returning to the surface, Crash and Cortex encounter a pair of interdimensional parrots named the Evil Twins, who plan to destroy the Wumpa Islands and steal Cortex's brain.
 After Cortex pleads for Crash's help, he is spontaneously attacked by bees and finds himself captured by Papu Papu and his subordinate tribesmen after stumbling into their territory.
 Crash rescues Cortex from captivity and escapes a pursuing mob of tribesmen.
 Crash and Cortex have another encounter with the Evil Twins, who bring a deity statue to life to attack the pair.
-Cortex, having learned that the Evil Twins come from the Tenth Dimension, concocts a plan and beckons Crash to his antarctic lair.
+Cortex, having learned that the Evil Twins come from the Tenth Dimension, concocts a plan and summons Crash to his antarctic lair.

 Crash and Cortex attempt to enter the Iceberg Lair through the front entrance, but the door is frozen shut, forcing the pair to take an alternate path inside.
 They inadvertently free Uka Uka in the process, who attacks them with a giant body formed from ice.
 Uka Uka is convinced by his twin brother Aku Aku to join forces and attack the Evil Twins themselves, but both are easily defeated.
 Cortex introduces the Psychetron, a device that will allow travel to the Tenth Dimension, but requires Power Crystals to function.
 Crash uses Cortex as an impromptu snowboard in an attempt to reach Doctor N. Gin's battleship and gather the Power Crystals, and destroys Dingodile's shack in the process.
 Crash's venture through the battleship eventually results in an explosion of a cache of TNT crates, which sinks the ship and propels Crash into a confrontation with Doctors Nefarious Tropy and Nitrus Brio on a distant ice floe.
 Crash returns to the Iceberg Lair with Cortex, where the latter is attacked by a recovered Coco, who believes that Cortex kidnapped Crash.
 Coco's assault sends two of the Power Crystals flying into the Psychetron, which damages the machine and paralyzes Coco in a chain reaction.
-Crash and Cortex set a course for Madame Amberley's Academy of Evil in the hopes of recruiting Cortex's niece Nina to assist in repairing the Psychetron.
+Crash and Cortex set a course for Madame Amberly's Academy of Evil in the hopes of recruiting Cortex's niece Nina to assist in repairing the Psychetron.